 How do you feel about your post baby body

 Your post baby body is going to be, well, different.
 At least for a while (and sometimes permanently).
 If it’s still early days then you might still look like you are pregnant to a certain extent although everything is now a lot squishier.
-You might have stretch marks that haven’t faded yet, your boobs may not be quite where they were or you might just be a little bigger all round than pre-pregnancy.
+You might have stretch marks that haven’t faded yet.
+Your boobs may not be quite where they were.
+Or you might just be a little bigger all round than pre-pregnancy.
 It could be that you love the changes because they show that you are now a mother (and rightly so!).
 But if you are like most women, you could be feeling self conscious, insecure or maybe even embarrassed about how you look now.

 You’ve probably heard the myth that you can’t get pregnant whilst breastfeeding (and it is a myth!).
 You might also think that it takes a while for your fertility cycle to get back to normal.
 But there are a lot of women out there who have fallen pregnant within a few weeks of having a baby so don’t believe everything you hear.
-If you are planning on resuming your sex life then sorting out contraception should definitely be on your to do list.
+If you are planning on resuming your sex life then contraception should definitely be on your to do list.

 You should get asked about contraception at your 6 week check up and it’s worth considering what you think will work for you now.
 Remember, what worked for you before might not be right for you now so make sure you think about all options.
 You might have finished your family so can go for something more permanent.
 Or you might feel more comfortable avoiding anything hormonal if you are breastfeeding.
 It’s an individual decision so talk it over and then get it in place.
 Even if you are absolutely loving being a mum taking on another baby within a year or so is not for the faint hearted!

 Ok, so assuming that you do feel ready, physically and emotionally, and you feel good about your post-body and have contraception sorted, it’s time to think about the how, when and where.
 Without wanting to sound too doom and gloom, your days of spontaneous sex are over.
 At least for a while anyway.
 You’ve probably got a baby in your bedroom (who will wake up a lot in the night at first).
 It’s likely you are exhausted and spend your days just trying to keep on top of everything.
 You might have other kids too so all in all, finding time for date night can be really hard.
-Plus having sex in a bedroom (or even bed if you are co-sleeping) with a baby can be a real turn off.
+Plus having sex in a bedroom (or even bed) with a baby can be a real turn off.
 Not to mention the fear of waking your little darling up when you’ve only just got them to sleep!

 So yes, the logistics need some planning.
 If you can, see if you can get someone to have baby overnight.
 Then the bedroom and bed is all yours!
 If you’re breastfeeding or not ready to do that then think about some alternatives.
 You could put baby down for a nap in another room so the bedroom is free.
 You could get creative and take advantage of the other rooms in the house (on the sofa perhaps???).
-Or you could just remind yourself that baby isn’t really going to hear, see or know what you are doing anyway.
+Or you could just remind yourself that baby isn’t going to know what you are doing anyway.

 Did you like this?